 Partnerships for Forests supports investment models in which the private sector, public sector and communities can achieve shared value from forests and sustainable land use.

 What We Do

 The programme’s main focus is supporting the development of Forest Partnerships.
 These are partnerships between private sector companies, public sector actors and communities that catalyse investment in forests and sustainable land use.
-The programme also supports activities that strengthen demand for sustainable commodities and activities to create an enabling environment for sustainable investments.
+The programme also supports demand-side and enabling conditions measures.

 People & Partners

-The Partnerships for Forests team offers a unique mix of experience and skills in private participation in forestry and sustainable land-use.
-Senior programme managers and technical experts work alongside a pool of specialists to deliver our vision and provide world-class expertise and convening power in global commodity supply chains and intimate knowledge of the drivers of deforestation.
+The Partnerships for Forests team offers a unique mix of experience and skills in private participation in forestry and sustainable land use.
+Programme managers and technical experts work alongside a pool of specialists to deliver our vision and provide world-class expertise in global commodity supply chains.

 News & Events